jdcookie/home-lab/docs/architecture.md

 ## Executive Summary

 This document outlines a modern, maintainable homelab infrastructure using **Infrastructure as Code (IaC)** principles.
-The design leverages Proxmox as the hypervisor with automated provisioning via Ansible, containerized services using Docker Compose, and centralized authentication through Authentik SSO.
+The design leverages Proxmox as the hypervisor with automated provisioning via Ansible, and containerized services using Docker Compose.

 **Key Design Principles:**
 - **Infrastructure as Code**: All configurations stored in Git, reproducible deployments
-- **Single Sign-On**: Unified authentication across all services via Authentik
 - **Automated Provisioning**: Ansible-driven setup and configuration management
 - **Container-First**: Docker Compose for service orchestration (familiar, mature, well-documented)
 - **Local DNS Resolution**: PiHole + Caddy for internal service discovery